DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 stdClass::__set_state(array(
    'keys' => 'and values can be specified without quotes,', 'multilineValues' => 'Write multiline strings with proper whitespace handling.
 		Starts and ends with triple quotes.
-A simple syntax and easy to read.',
+		A simple syntax and easy to read.'
+	,
 ))
 ```